 This could be done in a number of ways.
 One is to enforce a moratorium on interviewing witnesses for up to three days after a shooting.
 News and reporting could be limited to the police and local authorities.
 Information on the suspect could be limited to his or her identity, with no speculative reporting, no psych profiling, no digging into his or her past, nothing that builds the culprit into a cult figure.
 Heavy fines could be issued for violating the code.

 Once the principle is in place and everyone is on board on how to conduct more ethical reporting, the government could ease off.
 Having shown its teeth and willingness to gag irresponsible stories, the message would pass.
 Threatening to use censorship laws would do the trick, working as a deterrent.

 Regarding the judicial aspects of the crime, I believe that a change in due process must be applied to cases of mass shootings in order to prevent the media frenzy from spilling over them.
 They should be treated as special cases.
 Trials could be conducted behind closed doors, during which the accused would face the bench in private, away from mass media scrutiny.
 If found guilty, the accused are to be sequestered away for life, in a special unit, designed only for such offenders.
 Keeping mass murderers away from prison populations will prevent adding fuel to the already volatile prison complexes.

 Mass murder offenders could also be sentenced to death and have their bodies disposed of secretly in a location or manner known only to their families.
 Secrecy clauses regarding their location or details would have to be signed by all family members.

 I don’t.
-I may not be in favor of the death penalty in general, because I find it unbecoming of a civil society, but in this particular case I deem it appropriate.
+I may not be in favor of the death penalty in general, I find it unbecoming of a civil society, but in this particular case I deem it appropriate.
 Mass murderers need to be put away, and fast.
-Whether it is done by putting them down or locking them away in a place where no one will ever hear of them again makes no difference.
+Whether this is done by putting them down or locking them away in a place where no one will ever hear of them again makes no difference.
 Out of sight, out of mind, end of story, moving on.